FumiyaKohzu/ReadmeEditor/remote-virtio-gpu_README.md

 ## Binary-only Install
   Download the `remote-virtio-gpu_X.X.X.deb` ubuntu package from the latest release builds from this github repository and install it.
-  Specify the correct version of `X.X.X` by referring to https://github.com/unified-hmi/remote-virtio-gpu/releases/latest, for example: `remote-virtio-gpu_1.0.0.deb`.
+  Specify the correct version of `X.X.X` by referring to https://github.com/unified-hmi/remote-virtio-gpu/releases/latest
+  For example: `remote-virtio-gpu_1.0.0.deb`.

   **Note:** An error about unresolved dependencies will occur when executing the following 2nd command, `sudo dpkg -i remote-virtio-gpu_X.X.X.deb`.
 This error can be resolved by running the 3rd one, `sudo apt -f install`.